instamatic-dev/instamatic/docs/tem_api.md

 ctrl = TEMController.initialize(tem_name='jeol', cam_name=None)
 ```

-Once a`ctrl` (control) object has been intialized, it becomes possible to play around with the lenses and stage interactively.
+Once a `ctrl` (control) object has been initialized, it becomes possible to play around with the lenses and stage interactively.
 Type `ctrl.` and hit `tab` to see the autocomplete options.
 Or write use `?` to request the doc string for a function (e.g. `TEMController.initialize?`).

 Based on this you can write your own python scripts to control the microscope and/or camera.
 See in `instamatic/instamatic/experiments/cred/experiment.py` for an idea how this is used.
 All the microscope control interface can be found in `instamatic/TEMController/`